iranzo/iranzo.github.io/content/presentations/citellus/devconfcz-2018/devconfcz2018-presentation-revealmd.en.md

 - For example, with Citellus you can detect:
   - Failed keystone token purges.
   - missing parameters in expired ceilometer data, which can lead to filling up your hard drive.
-  - unsynced ntp.
+  - unsynced NTP.
   - outdated packages that have known critical issues.
   - others!
-(119 plugins as of this writting some of them with more than one issue detected)
+(119 plugins as of this writing some of them with more than one issue detected)
 - Whatever else you can imagine or code 😉

 ---